lzqsd/TransparentShapeDatasetCreation/README.md

 ## Prerequsites
 In order to run the code, you will need to prepare:
-* Laval Indoor scene dataset:
+* Laval Indoor scene dataset: Please download the dataset from this [link](http://indoor.hdrdb.com/).
 * Optix Renderer:
 * Colmap:
 * Meshlab: